We Accept All Requisitions from Any Clinic

 - You can also conveniently book online.

 Find a Family Physician in your area

-Osteoporosis is a condition that causes bones to become thin and porous, decreasing bone strength and leading to increased risk of breaking a bone.
+Osteoporosis is a condition that causes bones to become thin and porous, decreasing bone strength and leading to increased risk of fracture.
 In Canada, 1 in 3 women and 1 in 5 men will suffer from an osteoporotic fracture during their lifetime.
 Fractures from osteoporosis are more common than heart attack, stroke and breast cancer combined.
-For this reason, Osteoporosis Canada recommends that women and men age 65 or older have routine tests to measure their bone thickness.
-Postmenopausal women and men 50 – 64 with risk factors for fracture should also have a BMD test.
+For this reason, Osteoporosis Canada recommends that women and men age 65 or older have routine tests to measure their bone mineral density (thickness).
+Postmenopausal women and men 50 – 64 with risk factors for osteoporosis should also have a BMD test.
 Risk factors include (but are not limited to):

 - High alcohol intake